Cyndeon/cyndeon.github.io/_posts/2025-01-20-OpenXrCustomEngine.md

  return true;
 ```
 This last part is to make sure that the images are compatible with OpenGL's textures.
+The image.image field contains the OpenGL texture name (GLuint handle) allocated by the OpenXR runtime.
+We use glIsTexture() to verify the runtime actually created valid OpenGL texture objects that our context can access.
+This validation confirms the graphics binding is working correctly and the runtime successfully created shared resources between OpenXR and OpenGL.
 This is not required and it should all work just fine without this, but this is more like a failsafe just in case something went wrong with OpenGL's setup for OpenXR.

 So, that was it, the entire Initialize() function should now no longer give you any errors for functions that aren't found!